 Faculty position(s) (List discipline) Full time or adjunct?
 Total annual expenses

 Professor of Digital Art Full Time 49K

 Professor of Digital art or graphic Part 5k

 design

 Staff position(s) (List title) Full time or part time?
 Total annual expenses

 none

-Describe (below) library resources needed to support this program or certificate.
-Explain rationale for response, even if answer is none.
+Describe (below) library resources r am or certificate.
+Explain rationale

+for response, even if answer is none 2.

 None

-Describe (below) the technology, facilities, laboratory, or other resources needed to support this program or certificate.
+Describe (below) the technology, fa cilities, laboratory, or other resources needed to support this

+program or certificate.

-MAC computer lab and software, which has been purchased through the Perkins grant
+MAC computer lab and software , w hich has been purchased thro ough the Perkins grant

+mount required for educatio nal materials and supplies or other

+List (below) the estimated annual a •

+certificate.

-List (below) the estimated annual amount required for educational materials and supplies or other operating expenses for implementation of the new program or certificate.
+List (below) the estimated annual a operating expenses for implementa \$1100 certificate.